innova-foundation/phantom/README.md

 # Setup

-The setup is simple: copy your masternode.conf, modify it slightly, launch the phantom executable.
+The setup is simple: copy your masternode.conf or fortunastake.conf, modify it slightly, launch the phantom executable.

 ## Masternode.txt setup

-Copy your masternode.conf to the same folder as the phantom executable.
+Copy your masternode.conf or fortunastake.conf to the same folder as the phantom executable.
 Rename it to masternode.txt.
 Remove any comment lines from the top of the file (i.e. delete any line starting with #).
 At the end of each line add a epoch time ( https://www.unixtimestamp.com ).
 The epoch timestamp is utilized to allow you to run multiple phantom node setups in a deterministic manner, creating a highly-available configuration.

 **Example**